trinh82/walkthru2/README.md

 # walkthru2

+## Introduction

-sample repo for walkthru 2 of fastai course
+This is a sample repo for walkthru 2 of the fast.ai course.

+## More details